BlueM/form-control-event-name/README.md

 # Version History

+## 1.0.7 (2022-12-08)
+- Updated npm dependencies to fix vulnerabilites in dev dependencies.
+No relevant change in the module itself.
 ## 1.0.6 (2022-04-10)
 - Updated npm dependencies to fix vulnerabilites in dev dependencies.
 No changes in the module itself.
 ## 1.0.5 (2021-06-27)
 - Updated npm dependencies to fix vulnerabilites in dev dependencies.
 No changes in the module itself.